Trihy/GameInfoReaderLCDSmartiePlugin/README.md

 genre: Whatever

 Use an IA or whatever you like to generate some txt with descriptions for your favorite games / apps.
-Then place them in a folder and configure the plugin.
+Then place them in a folder and configure the plugin. txt name should match exe name (without the .exe)

 USE at your own risk.